-But, remember that your awareness campaigns may not have a CTA at all.
-So, prospects are passively moved from the awareness stage of the funnel to the consideration stage once they’ve engaged with an awareness ad, or completed a video on one of your Facebook video ads.
+But your awareness campaigns may not have a CTA at all, so prospects are passively moved from the awareness stage of the funnel to the consideration stage once they’ve engaged with an awareness ad or completed a video on one of your Facebook video ads.

 Your marketing objectives should match this process.
 Therefore, the best objectives for your awareness campaigns are:

 - Post engagements